recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 >
 > The integrator must have a functioning implementation of Stripe Elements in place in order to effectively use this guide.
 See Stripe Elements documentation and Recurly Recommendations below to get started.

-For more information on the V3 API, see our [Developer Hub](https://recurly.com/developers/api/).
+For more information on the V3 API, see our [API Reference Hub](https://recurly.com/developers/api/).

 ### Supported Payment Methods (Q4 Support)